zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

     security manager and instruct Catalina to use the `$TOMCAT_HOME/conf/catalina.policy` file.
 See the Enabling PACL section for more information.

+    //TODO: explain the changes and don't ask to copy.

 5. Next, you should make sure that UTF-8 URI encoding is used consistently.
 Copy the `$TOMCAT_HOME/conf/server.xml` file to your server.
-You can simply make a few edits to `server.xml` if you want: edit your `$TOMCAT_HOME/conf/server.xml` file and add the attribute `URIEncoding="UTF-8"` wherever you see `redirectPort=8443`, in the definition of your connectors (HTTP and AJP).
+You can simply make a few edits to `server.xml`: edit your `$TOMCAT_HOME/conf/server.xml` file and add the attribute `URIEncoding="UTF-8"` wherever you see `redirectPort=8443`, in the definition of your connectors (HTTP and AJP).